JoonaSar/Linear-reductor/linear_reductor/problems/README.md

-## Generating problems
+## Generating and commenting problems

+Problems can be generated using the graphical UI.
+Enter the problem parameters, hit "Find reductions", and harden the problem if you want to.
+The proper save directory should automatically be determined according to the `slack/exact/anti-slack`-category of your problem, but this can be changed.
+When saving, remember to give the problem a name.
 Anything written after `## Notes` in the human readable markdown-files is preserved.
-All other markings are overwritten each time the problem files are saved there.
+All other markings are overwritten each time the problem files are rewritten, which you might want to do if a new discretization is found to an old problem.